idoudali/playground-template/workspace/README.md

 Currently, the following virtual environments are created:

 * `example-cpp`: chroot/pyvenv folder where we install a number of binary libraries.
+* `docs-build`: python-venv used for building the documentation.
+Installs any mkdocs related dpendencies.

 ### Build Commands